 - Use free promotional tools and automation where applicable

-How to Build a Small Business Marketing Strategy?
+Components of a Small Business Marketing Strategy

 While the combination might be trial and error, dedicating time and budget to your marketing will pay off in sales and brand reputation.